rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "Session Handling in React Components" "react-firebase-session-handling" %}}

 The following section is the most crucial part to the authentication process.
-You have all components in place to fulfill the authentication roundtrip in React components, but no one knows about any session state yet.
+You have all components in place to fulfil the authentication roundtrip in React components, but no one knows about any session state yet.
 The question is: "Is there a currently signed in user?"
 There is no logic yet about an authenticated user.
 The information needs to be stored somewhere to make it accessible to other components (e.g. Navigation component).

 Often that's the point where people start to use a state management library such as [Redux or MobX](https://www.robinwieruch.de/redux-mobx-confusion/).
 But since our whole application is grouped under the umbrella App component, it's sufficient to manage the session state in the App component by using React's local state.
 It only needs to keep track of an authenticated user.
 If a user is authenticated, store it in the local state and pass the authenticated user object down to all components that are interested in it.
 Otherwise, pass it down as `null`.
 That way, all components interested in it can use a conditional rendering to adjust their behavior based on the session state.
 For instance, the Navigation component from the previous section is interested in it, because it has to show different options to authenticated and non authenticated users.